Andy Spade: Personal life

 Spade was married to designer Kate Spade (née Brosnahan) from 1994 until her death on June 5, 2018.
 They had one daughter, born in February 2005.
 Actress Rachel Brosnahan is Spade's niece.

 At the time of Kate's death by suicide, Andy released a statement acknowledging that the couple had been living separately, but close to each other, for the previous ten months, though they were not legally separated.
 Their daughter, then 13, lived with both of them.
 The statement said that Kate "suffered from depression and anxiety for many years" but had been seeking medical treatment.

 Awards

 He was named one of 100 creative business people of 2009 by Fast Company.

-He was honored by the CFDA for excellence in design.